bhar4t/bhar4t/articles/nodejs-upgrade-guide-v16-to-v20-cra5.md

      ```

 5. **Buffer Issue** / **Polyfill Issue**:
-   - Imported `Buffer` explicitly after installation due to `react-scripts` v5 changes. listed other important dependencies for polyfills for future refreneces.
+   - Imported `Buffer` explicitly after installation due to `react-scripts` v5 doesn't support some core modules. listed other important dependencies for polyfills for you it may help.
     ```json
       "buffer": "npm:buffer@^6.0.3",
       "crypto": "npm:crypto-browserify@^3.12.0",